DarkCurleyFried/CryptoCycle/README.md

 ## ⚙️ How It Works

 1. **Token Deposit**
-   Users send unwanted tokens to the CoinCycle smart contract.
+   Users send unwanted tokens to the CryptoCycle smart contract.

 2. **Conversion & Pooling**
    The contract aggregates these tokens and swaps them into stablecoins.